What’s the Difference between a Psychologist, a Psychiatrist and Other Kinds of Therapists?

 According to the National Institute of Mental Health, mental illness affects millions of Americans, but only about half of those affected get treatment.
 If you are experiencing mental health issues, when should you get help?
 And what type of help is right for you?

 Psychologists can work in clinical, research or educational fields.
 Unlike psychiatrists, psychologists do not prescribe medication.
-However, psychologists work closely with psychiatrists if medication is needed when treating a patient.

 "Therapist" is a broader term used for those who are trained and licensed in a variety of fields to help people.